 Later on, the puppy will perform the same twist movement in the absence of any physical contact with the mother or any other adult.
-It will do it when it feels threatened or insecure and with the function to pacify both itself and its opponent, rather than inviting to belly licking.
+It will do it when it feels threatened or insecure and with the function to pacify both itself and its opponent, rather than to invite to belly licking.

 I first described this behavior in the original edition of my book “Dog Language” in 1987.
 The behavior had no name at the time.
 I coined it the twist behavior thinking of the famous dance of the sixties, very popular in my teen years.
-“Twist and shout” by The Beatles* immortalized it.
-The Twist, the dance, featured a characteristic step, where the dancer’s legs made a twisting movement reminiscent of the puppy’s pacifying behavior.
+“Twist and Shout” by The Beatles* immortalized it.
+The Twist, the dance, featured a particular step, where the dancer’s legs made a twisting movement reminiscent of the puppy’s pacifying behavior.

 * “Twist and Shout” was written by Phil Medley and Bert Russell and first released in 1961 featuring the Top Notes.
 However, it achieved its fame first when The Beatles performed it in 1963 with John Lennon in the lead vocals.